Heinrich Schliemann: Troy and Mycenae

 Schliemann smuggled the treasure out of the Ottoman Empire into Greece.
-The Ottoman Empire sued Schliemann in a Greek court, and Schliemann was forced to pay a 10,000 gold franc indemnity.
+The Ottoman Empire sued Schliemann in a Greek court, and Schliemann was forced to pay a 10,000 gold.
 Schliemann ended up sending 50,000 gold francs to the Constantinople Imperial Museum, and got permission for further excavations at Hissarlik.
 In 1874 Schliemann published Troy and Its Remains.
 Schliemann at first offered his collections, which included Priam's Gold, to the Greek government, then the French, and finally the Russians.
 In 1881, his collections ended up in Berlin, housed first in the Ethnographic Museum, and then the Museum for Pre- and Early History, until the start of WWII.
 In 1939, all exhibits were packed and stored in the museum basement, then moved to the Prussian State Bank vault in January 1941.
 In 1941, the treasure was moved to the Flakturm located at the Berlin Zoological Garden, called the Zoo Tower.
 Dr. Wilhelm Unverzagt protected the three crates containing the Trojan gold when the Battle of Berlin commenced, right up until SMERSH forces took control of the tower on 1 May.
 On 26 May 1945, Soviet forces, led by Lt.
 Gen. Nikolai Antipenko, Andre Konstantinov, deputy head of the Arts Committee, Viktor Lazarev, and Serafim Druzhinin, took the three crates away on trucks.
 The crates were then flown to Moscow on 30 June 1945, and taken to the Pushkin Museum ten days later.
 In 1994, the museum admitted the collection was in their possession.

 In 1876, he began digging at Mycenae, under the supervision of Panagiotis Stamatakis, a Greek archaeologist attached to the excavation as a condition of Schliemann's permit.
 There, he discovered the Shaft Graves, with their skeletons and more regal gold, including the so-called Mask of Agamemnon.
 These findings were published in Mycenae in 1878.

 Although he had received permission in 1876 to continue excavation, Schliemann did not reopen the dig site at Troy until 1878–1879, after another excavation in Ithaca designed to locate a site mentioned in the Odyssey.
 Emile Burnouf and Rudolf Virchow joined him there in 1879.

 In 1880 Schliemann began excavation of the Treasury of Minyas at Orchomenus (Boeotia).